2017 This Time in History, What Escapes/ Afghanistan

 The work is an installation referencing the ongoing critical moment in Afghanistan where the political crisis continues.

-The materials used have both direct and symbolic significance, referencing the rich mineral resources of Afghanistan including gold, lapis lazuli and copper; a blue burka as worn by Afghan women and survival kit used by the UK armed forces.
+The materials used have both direct and symbolic significance, referencing the rich mineral resources of Afghanistan including gold, lapis lazuli and copper; a blue burka typically worn by Afghan women and survival kit issued to the UK armed forces.

 What Escapes/ Afghanistan conveys the rupture in military masculinity since the withdrawal of Nato troops, and the symmetric pan-cultural erasures of women; what escapes conventional reportage.